adesege/truckmap-challenge/README.md

 ## Submitting

 - Replace this `README.md` with any instructions, a few screenshots, assumptions you made, and a few ideas for features you might add if the app was taken any further.
-- Zip and email the repository to us.
+- Zip and email your repository to us.
 - We will provide constructive and timely feedback on your submission with a clear direction around next steps.
 Thank you for your time.